The Zero Trust Security Model Explained

 To be able to know the health of your devices and services in real time is crucial.
 You should be asking yourself different questions, such as: Are the latest operating system updates installed?
 Are the latest software patches applied?
 Do I have a complete overview of my environment available at all times?
 Your systems need to be kept up-to-date with the latest patches and you should be able to determine the version and patch level of the services you are using.
 For instance, a tool like Heimdal Patch & Asset Management can help you automate both Windows and 3rd party software updates.

 #6.
 Focus Your Monitoring on Devices and Services

-Given that devices and services are more exposed to network attacks than in traditional architectures it’s important that comprehensive monitoring for attacks is carried out.
+Given that devices and services are more vulnerable to network attacks than in traditional architectures it’s important that comprehensive monitoring for attacks is carried out.

 #7.
 Set Policies According to the Value of Services or Data

 The access policies you set up define the power of your zero trust architecture.
-This means that your policies should be defined in accordance with the value of the data accessed or taken action.
-For instance, actions such as creating new admin roles should require a stricter policy than low-impact operations, like checking out the lunch menu, NCSS is saying.
+This means that your policies should be defined according to the value of the data accessed or taken action.

 #8.
 Control Access to Your Services and Data